DanielPNewman/DanielPNewman.github.io/_posts/2019-10-28-srilanka-traveltap.md

 Smart and experienced travellers around the world are seeking out alternatives to unnecessary and harmful single-use plastics.
 Forward thinking businesses and organisations are already offering solutions.
 Others are still developing the awareness and resources to do so.

 So, now you know, join your fellow travellers in kicking the single-use plastic habit.
-Support organisations offering solutions and let locals know you want to help keep their country beautiful and ocean life healthy by not leaving a trail of plastic waste behind you.
+Support organisations offering solutions and let locals know you want to help keep their country beautiful, and ocean life healthy, by not leaving a trail of plastic waste behind you.

 >### Travel App feature?
 >